wonkodv/reqtrace/FORMATS.md

             *   List of downards Requirements

-# Artefact Formats
+# Artefact Parsers

-The set of formats that are passed by this tool are well defined by this specification.
+The set of formats that are parsed by this tool are well defined by this specification.